frouty/freepbx_config/docs/source/outbound_route.rst

 Dans Connectivity - Inbound Route je ne peux pas configurer le port FXO je ne comprends pas pourquoi.
+Dans les inbound route on utilise le DID pour se mapper à un port FXO donc une ligne PSTN?
 Dans connectivity - outbound route je peux configurer le port FXO par l'intermediaire du parametre : Trunk Sequence for Matched Routes

 Since the PBX routes all inbound calls based on the DID or number dialed, we need to map each analog port or channel to a fake number so we can match that number to an inbound route number and route your calls.